mvisonneau/gitlab-ci-pipelines-exporter/README.md

 projects_polling_interval_seconds: 1800 # only used for wildcards
 refs_polling_interval_seconds: 300
 pipelines_polling_interval_seconds: 60

-pipelines_max_polling_interval_seconds: 1800 # when no pipeline exists for a given ref, the exporter will exponentially backoff up to this value
+# When no pipeline exists for a given ref, the exporter will exponentially backoff up to this value
+pipelines_max_polling_interval_seconds: 1800

 # Whether to attempt retrieving refs from pipelines when the exporter starts (default: false)
 on_init_fetch_refs_from_pipelines: false